IBM/sppmon/README.md

 SPPMon is an open-source project initiated by the IBM Spectrum Protect Plus development team.
 The goal of the project is to provide a monitoring system for IBM Spectrum Protect Plus that offers multiple options for a day to day monitoring of a data protection environment.
 The major focus is the workflows of IBM Spectrum Protect Plus itself, such as job volume and duration or catalog protection, and the consumption of system resources like memory and CPU of all systems related to the data protection environment.
 The built-in functionality to monitor the SPP server, vSnap, VADP, and Microsoft 365 proxy systems and can be expanded easily for other systems like application servers.

 THE SPPMon project consists of three major components.
-The SPPMon core engine (the open-source) is used to query the system data and ingest it in a database.
+The SPPMon core engine (the open-source) is used to query the system data and ingest it into a database.
 An Influx time-series database is used to store and prepare the collected data for the graphical interface.
 Grafana is utilized as the graphical interface for the project.
 The below picture describes the components and the general workflow on a high level.

 ![SPP / SPPmon Overview](https://github.com/IBM/sppmon/blob/master/pictures/sppmon_architecture.PNG)